dpnp.hypot

 Parameters:

-• x1 ({dpnp.ndarray, usm_ndarray, scalar}) -- First input array, expected to have a real-valued data type.
-Both inputs x1 and x2 can not be scalars at the same time.
+• x1 ({dpnp.ndarray, usm_ndarray, scalar}) -- First input array, expected to have a real-valued floating-point data type.

-• x2 ({dpnp.ndarray, usm_ndarray, scalar}) -- Second input array, also expected to have a real-valued data type.
-Both inputs x1 and x2 can not be scalars at the same time.
-If x1.shape != x2.shape, they must be broadcastable to a common shape (which becomes the shape of the output).
+• x2 ({dpnp.ndarray, usm_ndarray, scalar}) -- Second input array, also expected to have a real-valued floating-point data type.

 Returns: